0xSardius/0xSardius/README.md

 ## Currently Building
 - SolEnrich - Solana data enrichment agent, built for agentic commerce.
 Enhance your data calls for agents or LLMs for a low price using x402 (live in the Bags Hackathon)
-- Tidal - AI yield manager and Defi visual canvas, manage all your DeFi needs, all through natural language
+- Tidal-Finance - AI yield manager and Defi visual canvas, manage all your DeFi needs, all through natural language
 - Cardex - pokemon and MTG card market agent